-As part of our community reinvestment initiatives, we invest in affordable housing properties and receive affordable housing tax credits for these investments.
-These investments included in our Consolidated Statements of Financial Position totaled \$736 million and \$557 million at December 31, 2023 and December 31, 2022, respectively, and represents our total exposure for these entities.
-Additionally, we have other investments in non-consolidated VIEs which totaled \$252 million and \$230 million at December 31, 2023 and 2022, respectively.
-At December 31, 2023, the Company also has investment commitments of \$188 million related to these investments.
+As part of our community reinvestment initiatives, we invest in funds that invest in affordable housing properties and receive affordable housing tax credits for these investments.
+We account for these investments using the proportional amortization method, where the costs of the investment are amortized in proportion to the income tax credits and other income tax benefits received.
+These investments are included in Other assets within our Consolidated Statements of Financial Position totaled \$776 million and \$736 million at December 31, 2024 and December 31, 2023, respectively, and represents our total exposure for these entities.

-For the years ended December 31, 2023 and 2022, we recognized amortization of \$71 million and \$44 million, respectively, and tax credits and other tax benefits of \$90 million and \$56 million, respectively, associated with investments in affordable housing properties within income tax expense or benefit.
+For the years ended December 31, 2024, 2023 and 2022, provision for income taxes included amortization of \$90 million, \$71 million and \$44 million, respectively, and tax credits and other tax benefits of \$108 million, \$90 million and \$56 million, respectively, associated with investments in affordable housing properties.